2001 American League Championship Series: Game 5

 In the bottom of the third inning, an error by Mariner third baseman David Bell allowed Scott Brosius to reach base.
 Alfonso Soriano then singled and both men advanced a base on Chuck Knoblauch's sacrifice bunt.
 Derek Jeter's sacrifice fly and David Justice's double scored a run each, then Bernie Williams capped the scoring with a two-run home run off Aaron Sele, all four runs unearned.
 Paul O'Neill homered in the fourth to put the Yankees up 5–0.
 In the sixth, Mariners reliever John Halama allowed three straight singles to load the bases with no outs.
 Joel Piñeiro relieved him and struck out Brosius, but then threw a wild pitch to Soriano to let all three runners move up.
 Soriano walked to reload the bases before Knoblauch's single, Jeter's walk, and Justice's single scored a run each, and New York led 9–0 with three innings remaining.

 The Mariners got their only runs in the seventh when they loaded the bases on three singles with one out: a single by Bell scored two, followed by a single by Ichiro Suzuki scoring another off Andy Pettitte.
-In the bottom of the eighth, Tino Martinez hit a three-run home run off José Paniagua, and Mariano Rivera pitched a scoreless ninth as the Yankees cruised to a 12–3 win and advanced to a fourth consecutive World Series.
+In the bottom of the eighth, Tino Martinez hit a three-run home run off José Paniagua, and Mariano Rivera pitched a scoreless ninth, retiring Mike Cameron for the final out of the series, as the Yankees cruised to a 12–3 win and advanced to a fourth consecutive World Series.